-The game starts with players betting on the Pass Line or Don’t Pass.
-The dice are rolled and the outcome of that Come Out Roll determines what happens next.
+The game starts with players betting on the pass line or don’t pass.
+Then the dice are rolled; the outcome of that come-out roll determines what happens next.

-If it comes seven or 11, all Pass Line bets are paid and Don’t Pass bets lose.
-Any two, three or 12 is known as a Crap Out and all Don’t Pass bets are paid and Pass Line bets lose.
+If it comes seven or 11, all pass line bets are paid and don’t-pass bets lose.
+Any two, three, or 12 is known as a crap out; all don’t-pass bets are paid, and pass-line bets lose.

-If any other number is rolled, the point is established.
+If the player rolls any other number, it establishes the point.
 The shooter then continues rolling until the point is hit again or the shooter craps out with a seven.

-The RTP on craps bets vary by the bet, but the basic Pass Line bets have an RTP of 98.59 percent.
+The RTP on craps bets vary by the bet, but the basic pass-line bets have an RTP of 98.59%.

 Each player and the dealer are dealt seven cards.
 These cards must be used to make three poker hands.
 This includes a four-card hand which must be the strongest, a two-card hand that must be the second strongest, and a single-card hand.
-The dealer sets their hand according to the house rules.
+The dealer sets his or her hand according to the house rules.

 Players win if any two of their hands beat the dealer’s hands.
 Ties go to the dealer.
-The game’s RTP is 95.18 percent.
+The game’s RTP is 95.18%.

 Players place a bet are dealt five cards.
 The dealer gets five cards face down and a sixth card face up.

-An optional Aces Up side bet is also available paying when the player makes a pair of aces or better.
-The RTP varies from 98.02 percent to 93.85 percent.
+An optional aces-up side bet is also available paying when the player makes a pair of aces or better.
+The RTP varies from 98.02% to 93.85%.

-Red/Black pays if the if the chosen color represents the majority of the player’s cards.
+Red/Black pays if the chosen color represents the majority of the player’s cards.